Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: Introduction

-After reviewing the one-dimensional Dirac automaton, in Sect. \ref{s:Dirac} we show how the automaton recovers precisely the Dirac dynamics in the limit of small masses and momenta.
-Then in Sect \ref{s:analytic} we present an analytical approximation method for evaluating the automaton evolution for single-particle states smooth in momentum and with limited bandwidth--the typical quantum states of field theory.
-In this way we derive a momentum-dependent Schr\"odinger equation, which works very well in all regimes, including ultrarelativistic and Planckian.
+We conclude this introductory section with a short outline of the paper.
+In Sect.~\ref{s:Dirac}, after reviewing some generalities of QCAs and QWs, we discuss the covariance of a QCA with respect to the symmetry of the causal network and we derive a one dimensional linear QCA from the assumptions of minimal internal dimension, homogeneity, parity and time reversal invariance.
+In Sect.~\ref{s:DiracB} we show how this automaton recovers the Dirac dynamics for small masses and momenta.
+Here, we set the problem by considering the probability of error $p_e$ in the discrimination between the unitary channel corresponding to the automaton evolution and the one which corresponds to the evolution dictated by the Dirac equation.
+We obtain a lower bound for $p_e$ in terms of the mass of the field, the number and the momentum of the particles, and the duration of the evolution.
+Then in Sect.~\ref{s:analytic} we present an analytical approximation method for evaluating the automaton evolution for one-particle states which are smooth in momentum and with limited bandwidth.
+Then we derive a dispersive (momentum-dependent) differential equation, which approximate the QCA evolution.
 We compare computer simulations with the analytic approximation, and provide the leading order corrections to the Dirac equation.
-After discussing thought experiments for falsifying the existence of the automaton at the Planck scale in Sect.\ref{s:test}, we conclude the paper with future perspectives.
+After discussing possible ways of testing of the theory, like the effects of the automaton evolution on wave-packets fly-times, we conclude the paper with future perspectives.